neilmunday/Salt-Minion-Inventory/README.md

 ### SaltStack Onedir

-If you have installed [SaltStack's Onedir](https://docs.saltproject.io/en/latest/topics/packaging/index.html) installation option, you will need to perform the following steps:
+If you have are using [SaltStack's Onedir](https://docs.saltproject.io/en/latest/topics/packaging/index.html) installation option, you will need to perform the following steps:

 1. Install your operating system's MySQL/MariaDB development libraries, e.g.